-The Water Division is responsible for the operation, maintenance, and improvement of the municipal drinking water system serving more than 88,000 people in the City of Napa and adjacent areas.
+The Water Division is responsible for the operation, maintenance, and improvement of the municipal drinking water system serving nearly 88,000 people in the City of Napa and adjacent areas.
 The Division is dedicated to providing a safe and reliable supply of high-quality drinking water for its residential, commercial, industrial, and institutional customers.
 A comprehensive review of the City's water system is contained in the Urban Water Management Plan.
 The Plan describes and evaluates water supply sources, projected demand, water conservation, and overall water service reliability through 2035.

 - Aging Pressure Regulators (PDF) at older homes in Browns Valley may fail and cause sudden high pressure spikes that can damage indoor appliances.
 Customers are encouraged to replace failed regulators, and call 707-257-9521 with any service concerns